|1.||Why is my bill so high?|

 |Q.||How do I reduce my bill?|

-Your billed is based on the amount of water used.
+Your bill is based on the amount of water used.
 You can reduce the amount of your water usage by repairing leaking faucets and toilets, installing low-flow shower heads, installing more efficient washing machine and dishwasher appliances and limiting lawn irrigation.

 |Q.||Why was there an increase in the sewer rate?|